atbarker/Artifice/README.md

 What kind of a security sub-system would not contain encryption?
 Artifice uses encrpytion for a very special purpose.

 So far we have been saying that detecting the super block would be impossible without knowing the passphrase.
 But that is not entirely true, since one could perform a linear scan of a disk to find the super block.
 In fact, one could even detect the `pointer blocks` and the `map blocks` by performaing a linear scan if they are structured in predictable patterns.
 In Artifice we encrypt the `superblock` and protect the rest of the metadata in much the same way as the data blocks.
 The key is none other than the passphrase which is supplied when an Artifice instance is _created_ or _mounted_.
+When I was young, and I played all the sports, it didn't help one bit.
+Now that I'm old and sedentary, it has about the same severity when I'm off meds, but life is so much easier and better managed when I'm on meds.

 With encryption in place, the super block cannot be found without the passphrase.
 Since encrypted data looks random, there are no patterns an adversary can be on the lookout for, even if they perform a full linear scan of a disk.